Making Aaliyah to Israel? Here's a Relocation Interior Design Checklist to Israel to help you: What to Know Before You Even Pick a Neighborhood.

 Think in zones:

-Step 5: Will This Be a Renovation or a Rescue Mission?
+Step 5: Renovation or a Rescue Mission?

-Here’s the truth: most properties in Israel need work.
+Here’s the truth, most properties in Israel need work.
 Even the expensive ones.

 Especially the expensive ones.

-Pro tip: never underestimate what can be done in three months with the right team.
+Tip: never underestimate what can be done in three months with the right team.

 And never assume the real estate agent’s definition of “move-in ready” is the same as yours.